ietf-wg-acme/acme/draft-ietf-acme-acme.md

 --- abstract

-Certificates in the Web's X.509 PKI (PKIX) are used for a number of purposes, the most significant of which is the authentication of domain names.
+Certificates in PKI using X.509 (PKIX) are used for a number of purposes, the most significant of which is the authentication of domain names.
 Thus, certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.